SilvanTeufel/TopDownRTSTemplate_ReadMe/README.md

 Copyright 2022 Silvan Teufel / Teufel-Engineering.com All Rights Reserved.
 For Questions you can write to info@teufel-engineering.com

-!!!!You can Disable BeginPlay and Tick of my ParentClasses with setting!!!!
+!!!
+You can Disable BeginPlay and Tick of my ParentClasses with setting !!!

 bool DisableTick = true;
 bool DisableBegin = true;

 In Blueprint Constructor-Skript.
 So you are able to only use my Functions and Propertys.

+!!!
+Before Start better fill the Weapontable under Games\UE_5.0\Engine\Plugins\TopDownRTSTemplate\Content\Blueprints\Actors\DT_WeaponData !!!

 ## Download the Plugin